decodebiology/TransExtract_betaV1.2/README.md

 Run script:

-1) Unzip the TransExtract_betaV1.2.zip folder and go into the extracted folder
+1) Unzip the TransExtract_betaV1.2.zip folder and go into the extracted folder.

 2) Edit 'TransExtract.sh' file.
 The comments with two hashes '##' means the input must be provided.

 3) chmod a+x *.pl

 4) chmod a+x *.sh

 5) ./TransExtract.sh